The Doctor and Romana are en route to Gallifrey.

-Sue: Stop it.
+Sue: Good.
 I feel sorry for the actor who plays him.
-He’s out of his depth but he’s so keen.
-It’s not his fault they cast him in this.
+He’s out of his depth, but he’s keen.
+It’s not his fault.
 They should have given him more help.
 Bless him.

-A little later, we watch Matthew Waterhouse’s appearance on Multi-coloured Swap Shop.
+A little later, we watched Matthew Waterhouse’s appearance on Multi-Coloured Swap Shop.

 Sue: I’m not!
 He’s so into it.
 You can tell he’s a fan.
-I bet he had to pinch himself every day when he turned up for work.
-Actually, now that I look at him, he has the look of a young Matt Smith about him.
+I bet he pinched himself every day when he turned up for work.
+Actually, now that I look at him, he reminds me of Matt Smith.

 Sue: It’s that wide grin of his.
-Aww, he’s so cute.
+He’s so cute.